-The U.S. dollar rose against the Taiwan dollar Friday, gaining NT$0.011 to close at NT$30.421, as foreign investors moved their funds out of the country, pushing up demand for the U.S. currency, dealers said.
+The U.S. dollar rose against the Taiwan dollar Friday, gaining NT$0.008 to close at NT$30.413, as an improvement in the U.S. jobless claims report released overnight bolstered the greenback, dealers said.

 As an easing of ownership limitations allows them to seek higher returns on assets, local insurers have driven a surge in the issuing of U.S. dollar and Chinese yuan (also known as renminbi or RMB) denominated bonds since May.